Sv443-Network/UserUtils/README.md

 }

 async function importMyDataPls() {
-  // grab the data from the file by using the system file picker or any other method const data = await getDataFromSomewhere();
+  // grab the data from the file by using the system file picker or a text field or something similar const data = await getDataFromSomewhere();

   try {
-    // import the data
+    // import the data and run migrations if necessary await serializer.deserialize(data);
-    await serializer.deserialize(data);
   }
   catch(err) {
     console.error(err);
     alert(`Data import failed: ${err}`);
   }
+}

+async function resetMyDataPls() {
+  // reset the data of all stores in both the cache and the persistent storage await serializer.resetStoresData();
 }
 ```
 </details>